 Occasionally, periods of high or low temperature make the air shipment of aged animals extremely risky.
 Animals exposed to hot or cold loading docks and airplane holds under these conditions are quite likely to die or to suffer temperature stress.
 When such conditions exist, we will call you to inform you of the delay of the shipment until the temperature moderates.
 The NIA will not ship animals by air during such weather advisories.
 Shipments made by environmentally controlled trucks are not affected by weather except during severe storms.
 If you have questions about this policy, please contact the NIA office.

-To calculate shipping/transportation costs: You pay for each crate and to ship each crate.
-We do not mix ages or animals coming out of different barriers/areas.
-We recommend air shipment of caloric restricted animals for locations where truck delivery would require more than one day transit time.
 BALB/cBy males are currently being shipped in compartmentalized crates, maximum of 5 mice per crate, to prevent fighting.
 Depending on age and size, animals are packed 2-8 per crate.
-The maximum number of animals per crate is 6 (Harlan) or 8 (Taconic) rats or 20 mice from the aging colonies.
-Caloric restricted rats are packed 2 per crate.
-Shipping costs for each contractor are below.
+The maximum number of animals per crate for regular aging colonies is 3 rats, or 12 mice.
+Caloric restricted rats are packed 2 per crate, or 3 mice.